Kalakon and Western Illinois host Southeast Missouri State - WTOP News

 Cape Girardeau, Missouri; Saturday, 4:45 p.m.
 EST

-BOTTOM LINE: Western Illinois faces the Southeast Missouri State Redhawks after JJ Kalakon scored 25 points in Western Illinois’ 79-71 win over the Lindenwood Lions.
+BOTTOM LINE: Western Illinois plays the Southeast Missouri State Redhawks after JJ Kalakon scored 25 points in Western Illinois’ 79-71 win against the Lindenwood Lions.

-The Redhawks have gone 7-3 in home games.
-Southeast Missouri State is eighth in the OVC at limiting opponent scoring, allowing 72.6 points while holding opponents to 45.9% shooting.
+The Redhawks are 7-3 in home games.
+Southeast Missouri State is sixth in the OVC with 8.5 offensive rebounds per game led by Kobe Clark averaging 2.3.

-The Leathernecks are 7-2 against OVC opponents.
-Western Illinois ranks sixth in college basketball with 12.9 offensive rebounds per game led by Drew Cisse averaging 4.8.
+The Leathernecks are 7-2 in conference play.
+Western Illinois is sixth in college basketball with 12.9 offensive rebounds per game led by Drew Cisse averaging 4.8.

-Southeast Missouri State is shooting 41.7% from the field this season, 1.0 percentage point higher than the 40.7% Western Illinois allows to opponents.
-Western Illinois averages 6.2 made 3-pointers per game this season, 1.3 more made shots on average than the 4.9 per game Southeast Missouri State gives up.
+Southeast Missouri State’s average of 6.1 made 3-pointers per game this season is just 0.6 more made shots on average than the 5.5 per game Western Illinois gives up.
+Western Illinois’ 43.6% shooting percentage from the field this season is 2.3 percentage points lower than Southeast Missouri State has given up to its opponents (45.9%).

-TOP PERFORMERS: Rob Martin is averaging 11 points and 3.2 assists for the Redhawks.
-Adam Larson is averaging 1.3 made 3-pointers over the last 10 games for Southeast Missouri State.
+TOP PERFORMERS: Rob Martin is scoring 11.0 points per game and averaging 2.2 rebounds for the Redhawks.

-Ryan Myers is scoring 13.8 points per game and averaging 1.9 rebounds for the Leathernecks.
-Kalakon is averaging 11.3 points and 5.8 rebounds over the last 10 games for Western Illinois.
+Ryan Myers is scoring 13.8 points per game with 1.9 rebounds and 2.3 assists for the Leathernecks.

 LAST 10 GAMES: Redhawks: 3-7, averaging 64.1 points, 31.0 rebounds, 11.4 assists, 6.0 steals and 2.8 blocks per game while shooting 41.8% from the field.
 Their opponents have averaged 70.2 points per game.